Limited time: Save up to 33% on every planView pricing

 Warning: HIPAA marketing claims are not the same as a signed BAA.
 In March 2026, the cloud dictation app Typeless publicly announced HIPAA compliance, but an independent Paubox assessment noted that Typeless did not publicly advertise a standalone Business Associate Agreement on its website.
 Covered entities should always obtain a signed BAA before processing any PHI through a third-party service โ€” a public compliance announcement alone is not sufficient.
 For the full case study, including a reverse-engineering analysis of what Typeless actually collects, see our Typeless privacy issues analysis.

 Important note on Superwhisper for HIPAA work: Superwhisper transcribes on-device, but saves audio recordings to disk by default with no option to disable this behavior.
 Recordings are stored in an iCloud Documents folder, potentially syncing to Apple's servers.
 This creates a local and potentially cloud-accessible record of patient audio, which complicates HIPAA compliance even though transcription itself never hits external servers.
-For healthcare work, Voibe's architecture โ€” which never writes audio to disk at all โ€” offers a cleaner compliance posture.
+For healthcare work, Voibe's architecture โ€” which never writes audio to disk at all, with zero retention and no training on your data โ€” leaves less residual PHI to manage.

 Wispr Flow is not suitable for HIPAA work: Wispr Flow offers a BAA but sends audio to OpenAI and Meta servers, and captures screenshots of the active window every few seconds.
 In a clinical setting, those screenshots could capture patient-identifiable information from the screen โ€” a significant PHI exposure risk that the BAA alone cannot fully address.
 For a full comparison of Dragon Medical alternatives including AI medical scribes, see our Dragon Medical alternatives guide, or compare the ambient documentation tools directly in our guide to the best AI medical scribe tools for doctors.